End-to-end Recurrent Denoising Autoencoder Embeddings for Speaker Identification: Results Discussion

 \section{Results \& Discussion}

 \ifdefined\imageson

 \fi

-Our results are displayed in Fig. \ref{fig:results}.
+Our results are displayed in Figure \ref{fig:results}.
 As a metric to compare the algorithms, we chose Accuracy in terms of speaker identification as the classes were fairly balanced.
 For each experiment, the confidence interval is shown as a small box-and-whisker plot representing the standard deviation of the cross-validation experiments performed to indicate its statistical significance.
 Our aim is to achieve robustness and therefore to obtain a less degraded performance when the SNR is low.

-The independently optimized cascaded architecture (iRDAE) is the algorithm that achieves the lowest results at all SNRs (with the exception of OHALLWAY with SNR lower than 10 dB where it is the second worst).
+The independently optimized cascaded architecture (iRDAE) is the algorithm that achieves the lowest results at all SNRs (with the exception of OHALLWAY at SNRs lower than 10 dB where it is the second worst).
 We can conclude that the optimization of the RDAE only, towards minimizing MSE is not consistent with the needs of the SI.

-The transposed architecture is the result of taking the spectrograms' axis transposed and reducing the time axis in the autoencoder instead of the frequency.
+The transposed architecture is the result of taking the spectrograms' axis transposed and therefore reducing the time axis in the autoencoder instead of the frequency.
 As can be seen in the plots, this results in an inaccurate detection of the speaker.
-We believe that reducing the sequential temporal character of the spectrograms is a handicap for the SI system.
+We believe that reducing the sequential temporal characteristics of the spectrograms is a handicap for the SI system.

-The handcrafted-features (HC) approach achieves good results for high SNRs, since the features where chosen specifically for the task.
-HC works acceptably when small amount of data is available, but its performance worsens very fast when SNR decreases.
+The handcrafted-features (HC), on the other hand, achieve good results for high SNRs, since the features where chosen specifically for the task.
+HC works acceptably well when small amount of data is available, but its performance worsens very fast when SNR decreases.

-For most of the noises, the proposed architecture (jRDAE) achieves the best results for lower SNRs and stable rates for higher ones. jRDAE achieves reliable results for the whole range of SNRs, being a more robust approach than the rest of architectures.
+For most of the noises, the proposed architecture (jRDAE) achieves the best results for lower SNRs and stable rates for higher ones. jRDAE achieves reliable results for the whole range of SNRs, being a more robust approach than the rest of the architectures.
 The exception is the PRESTO noise in which a closer look revealed that the denoised spectrograms where rather far from the clean ones.

-Additionally, we stratify the results for the proposed jRDAE system (Table \ref{table:results_stress}) to observe the differences in its performance for \textit{neutral} (N) and \textit{stressed} (S) samples.
+Additionally, we stratify the results for the proposed jRDAE system (Table \ref{table:results_stress}) to observe the differences in performance for \textit{neutral} (N) and \textit{stressed} (S) samples.
 Clearly, lower SI rates were observed in stressed utterances, showing the difficulties induced by stress, PRESTO and SCAFE being the most affected.
 This suggests the need to specifically cater for distortions caused by emotional speech as we outline in \ref{sec:Conclusions}.